top of page

 Director of Operations and Strategic Planning

 RJ Rademaker is the Director of Operations and Strategic Planning at the Couture Pattern Museum.
-He brings decades of leadership experience in law, finance, and nonprofit management to guide the museum’s growth and long-term direction.
-RJ is a former partner and practice group head at the multinational law firm Skadden Arps where he specialized in corporate restructuring and international M&A, working on high-profile, high-stakes multi-billion-dollar corporate battles.
-A few highlights of his career include a lead role advising Nasdaq on its multi-billion-dollar tie-up bid with OMX and its attempted hostile takeover of the London Stock Exchange, representing Sony Corp. in multi-billion-dollar corporate and entertainment-related financial transactions, and representing JPMorgan Chase over several decades as lead outside counsel in a wide range of specialized financing transactions totaling in excess of $30 billion.
+RJ is a former partner and practice group head at the multi-national law firm Skadden Arps where he specialized in corporate restructuring and international M&A, working on high-profile, high-stakes multi-billion-dollar corporate battles.
+A few career highlights include a lead role representing and advising NASDAQ on its multi-billion-dollar tie-up bid with OMX and its attempted hostile takeover of the London Stock Exchange, representing Sony Corp. in a multi-billion-dollar corporate and entertainment-related financial transactions, and representing JPMorgan Chase over several decades as lead outside counsel in a wide range of specialized financing transactions totaling in excess of $30 billion.

 RJ later served as executive director of a national charity for wounded soldiers, where he volunteered to lead major fundraising, strategic planning, and advocacy efforts.
 At the museum, RJ oversees strategic initiatives, operational planning, and budget coordination.
 RJ's legal experience, dedication, creativity, and philanthropic work have been instrumental in supporting the museum’s mission.
 As a volunteer, RJ's creative and strategic leadership has been essential in helping the museum grow while staying financially lean and independent.